9.4 Raising awareness about global issues

 Italy has launched a pro-active and inclusive, inter-institutional process for the elaboration of a new sustainable development strategy that implements the 2030 Agenda.
 The National Sustainable Development Strategy intends to implement the 17 Sustainable Development Goals (SDGs).
 The national strategic choices are defined concerning the SDGs and their targets, and organised around the 5Ps: People, Planet, Prosperity, Partnership and Peace.
 The national strategy represents a reference framework for applying the “internal dimension” of the 2030 Agenda and helps to ensure the policy coherence for development.
 The Conference for the replenishment of the Global Partnership for Education, which currently represents the principal funding mechanism for actions to achieve SDG 4.

 The National Strategy for Sustainable Development adopted in 2017, lays the basis for specific guidelines and actions for sustainable education and GCE within formal, non-formal, and informal learning.
-In the field of formal education, the MIUR Plan for sustainability education includes 20 actions, divided into four macro-areas: 1) Construction and environment/MIUR structures and staff; 2) Didactics and teacher training; 3) University and research; 4) Information and communication.
+In the field of formal education, the Plan for sustainability education by the Ministry of Education and Merit (former MIUR) includes 20 actions, divided into four macro-areas: 1) Construction and environment/MIUR structures and staff; 2) Didactics and teacher training; 3) University and research; 4) Information and communication.

-The Network of Universities for Sustainable Development pays particular attention to processes of sustainable education and GCE in formal environments.
+The network of universities for Suistainable Development pays particular attention to processes of sustainable education and GCE in formal environments.
 The categories of practices present in the universities on the theme of SDGs:

 - Development of transdisciplinary programs to foster the culture of sustainable development and influence the adoption of correct lifestyles by students